-- You cannot ask us to change the cost-sharing tier for any drug in Cost-Sharing Tier 5 Specialty Tier. - You cannot ask us to change the cost-sharing tier for any drug in Cost-Sharing Tier 6 Select Care Drugs. - If we approve your tiering exception request and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.
+- You cannot ask us to change the cost-sharing tier for any drug in Cost-Sharing Tier 5 Specialty Tier. - If we approve your tiering exception request and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.